aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 1: Introduction to JavaScript /Lesson 1.2 /Comments.md

 # Lesson 1.2 - Comments

 Comments are lines of code that the JavaScript engine intentionally ignores during execution.
-The reason is that our own code can quickly become difficult to understand when we return it.
+Code can quickly become difficult to understand when revisiting it later, so comments help us and others make sense of it.

 **Two Main Components:**